Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Introduction

-The contributions of this work are threefold: (1) the concept of a multimodal dashboard onboarding assistant that combines natural language, visual highlighting, and gestural interaction to replicate human-expert guidance; (2) the implementation of \sysName, demonstrating how large language models can be integrated with dashboard environments to provide contextual, situated assistance; and (3) empirical findings from a qualitative user study revealing how novice and expert users employ different modalities for various onboarding tasks and their preferences for multimodal over unimodal interaction patterns.
+The contributions of this work are threefold: (1) the concept of a multimodal dashboard onboarding assistant that combines natural language, visual highlighting, and gestural interaction to replicate human-expert guidance; (2) the implementation of \sysName, demonstrating how large language models can be integrated with dashboard environments to provide contextual, situated assistance; and (3) an exploratory study comparing \sysName against a standard onboarding procedure (static dashboard user guide), focusing on differences in task correctness, interaction strategies, and perceived onboarding experience.